A place where you can learn to fly without wings and touch the

 Come to Rocking Horse Ranch and Rehabilitation Center to see these beautiful, restored

-New in 2013 is the Play Pen Petting Zoo: A place where animals and people come together in an interactive and educational environment.
+The Play Pen Petting Zoo: A place where animals and people come together in an interactive and educational environment.
 The young and the young at heart will enjoy petting, feeding & learning about the animals.
 Today, the Petting Zoo has a wide range of farm animals such as pigs, chickens, bunnies, goats, LLAMA , donkey, ducks and more.

 The Petting Farm is all about creating a special opportunity for children, and their families, to learn about farm animals and to experience the joy of petting them.

-NEW THIS SUMMER AT THE RANCH...
+AT THE RANCH...
 Horse Assisted Therapy There will be sessions offered to special needs children or adults at the ranch.
 These sessions will help you learn how to think and stay calm, how to be a good friend, how to be a good listener, how to follow directions and it is great for learning social skills.
 Horsemanship will help with building self esteem, manners, and help them to understand their feelings.

 The horses and animals at the Rocking Horse Ranch all have been rescued from an uncertain fate, they have all been rehabilitated and will be very happy to help everyone learn and grow.
 There is flexible scheduling for individual needs.
 Call Dale for more information on the sessions (902.295.2743), or feel free to stop by and see this very special barn.
+Also, please consider sponsoring a horse or other animal at the Ranch.

 HORSES RESCUED FROM SLAUGHTER IN NEW JERSEY